 History and Churchill should have taught us powerful lessons.
 Instead, that history condemns us!

-Churchill stated on July 9, “There lies before us a period of strain and peril which I do not think has been equalled—no, not even in the Great War [World War i]. …”
+Churchill stated on July 9, 1935, “There lies before us a period of strain and peril which I do not think has been equalled—no, not even in the Great War [World War i].”

 Hitler continued to make and break treaties.
 Some Europeans condoned his doing so.
 Others even praised him.

 Then Britain made a Naval Agreement with Germany.
 The British leaders and people rejoiced.
-Here is what Churchill said about the treaty on July 11, 1935: “I cannot feel that this German Naval Agreement is at all a matter for rejoicing.
+Churchill said this about the treaty on July 11: “I cannot feel that this German Naval Agreement is at all a matter for rejoicing.
 I remain still under this impression, that the one great fear of Europe is the power and might of the rearmed strength of Germany, and that the one great hope is the gathering together of powers who are conscious of that fear.”